kubecost/docs/federated-etl.md

 ### Step 3: Cluster configuration (Primary)

+In Kubecost, the `Primary Cluster` serves the UI and API endpoints as well as reconciling cloud billing (cloud-integration).

 1. For the cluster that will be the Primary Cluster, set `Values.federatedETL.primaryCluster` to `true`.
 This cluster is now a Primary Cluster, and can also be a Federator or Federated Cluster.
+2. Cloud-integration requires `.values.federatedETL.federator.primaryClusterID` set to `values.kubecostProductConfigs.clusterName`

    * **Important**: If the Primary Cluster is also to be federated, please wait 2-3 hours for data to populate Federated Storage before setting a Federated Cluster to primary (i.e. set `.Values.federatedETL.federatedCluster` to `true`, then wait to set `Values.federatedETL.primaryCluster` to `true`).
 This allows for maximum certainty of data consistency.
    * If you do not set this cluster to be federated as well as primary, you will not see local data for this cluster.